botea14/vehicle_km/README.md

 ![image](https://github.com/user-attachments/assets/21550c8e-f1ae-49cb-b062-df0e6f234f94)

 ## Description
-This free resource accurately tracks and stores the total kilometers driven for each vehicle based on its plate number.
+This free FiveM resource accurately tracks and stores the total kilometers driven for each vehicle based on its plate number.
 It also features a clean and stylish display under the minimap, showing the vehicle’s plate number and total KM driven.

 The resource is designed for seamless integration, automatically creating and managing a dedicated database table (vehicle_km) on first startup.
 It ensures efficient tracking without interfering with existing vehicle data.